LEARNING SUPPORT SERVICES POLICY

 - Parents/guardians are encouraged to support IEP/LSP learning goals in the home setting.

-- Communicate relevant information to the Learning Support Teacher (ie medication changes, new team members etc.)
+- Communicate relevant information to the learning support coordinator (ie medication changes, new team members etc.)

 - Designing, supervising and assessing educational programs